BlankDigitalMedia/blank-site/MARKETING_TEMPLATES.md

 Simple tools that save time and eliminate headaches.

-Free audits available — DM me or link in bio.
+Free audits available: DM me or link in bio.

 #BusinessAutomation #SmallBusinessTips #Productivity
 ```